Executive Director – David Outman

 A resident of Littleton, David is familiar with the Nashoba region area and has a special attachment to “place.”
 His experience brings myriad examples of how to work collaboratively with a host of community and organizational partners to carry out HCT’s mission.
 When not at work, he can often be found tending his vegetable garden are wandering the trails of Oak Hill and Tophet Chasm.

 As Executive Secretary, Julie handles many administrative tasks for the Trust.
 If you would like one of your photos posted on the Nature Sightings page of HCT’s website, or have a question about membership or other Trust issues, please contact her at the above email address.
-Julie and her husband have lived in Harvard since 1995; their daughter graduated from Bromfield High School this past June.
+Julie and her husband lived in Harvard from 1995 to 2017, and their daughter graduated from Bromfield High School.
 Julie graduated from Bucknell University and holds a master’s degree in public administration from George Washington University.
-Previously, she worked for ten years as an administrative assistant at the Harvard Business School.